 It was TOTALLY worth it.
 My living room is so much brighter, and my fireplace looks so much better.
 I didn’t have to spend a ton of money to make it look fresh, and I am so thankful to have found out about limewash!

 I used an entire quart of limewash in the Riposo Beige shade for this fireplace and I didn’t have any left over.
 If you use Romabio Classico Limewash, they have helpful tools on their website that will let you figure out how much product you need for your specific project.
 They say that generally, a quart is enough for a fireplace makeover.

 The next step in this living room overhaul is to paint the wall surrounding the fireplace (it’s currently a gray/purple color), and then paint the built-ins and get rid of the mirrored backs!
+UPDATE: I finished the mirrored built-ins makeover, and we replaced the carpeting with luxury vinyl plank flooring (you can read my luxury vinyl plank review here!)
 We would also like to have a mantel built for the fireplace, but it is surprisingly expensive (according to the one quote I’ve gotten), and my large round wood mirror gives the natural wood look we’re after – at least for now!

 So, what do you think?
 Was this 1970s stone fireplace makeover a success?
 Let me know in the comments and please share this post to Pinterest to help others learn how to limewash their fireplaces, too!
 Us stone fireplace people need to stick together! 🙂